okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/index.md

 ## About custom authentication and the Devices SDK

 The Devices SDK allows you to embed push notifications and biometrics directly into your native mobile app.
-As a result, you can control the entire experience.
-Prompt users to continue the sign-in process on your mobile app.
-So, Okta Verify isn't the only authenticator you can use for push notifications.
-Also, using custom authentication helps drive downloads of your app.
+As a result, you can control the entire authentication experience by keeping users on your mobile app for the complete sign-in process.
+The Devices SDK implements the custom authenticator, which is another authenticator besides Okta Verify that you can use for push notifications.
+In addition, by implementing a custom authentication flow in your app, you also help drive downloads of your app.

 ## Get started